Nudging CD rates

 If you rely on interest from certificates of deposit for income, you're probably not too happy with the Fed keeping interest rates at rock bottom.

-Individuals should focus on the real rate of return on CDs, after inflation is taken into account, says Casey Mervine, a financial consultant at Charles Schwab.
-In the late '80s, for instance, you could earn double-digit rates on CDs, but with inflation also in the double digits, your actual earnings were much lower due to the erosion of your purchasing power.
+Individuals should focus on the real rate of return on CDs, after inflation is taken into account, says Casey Mervine, a senior financial consultant at Charles Schwab.
+In the late 1980s, for instance, you could earn double-digit rates on CDs, but with inflation also in the double digits, your actual earnings were much lower due to the erosion of your purchasing power.

 "There's an old adage, 'Don't fight the Fed,'" Mervine says.
 "When the Fed can keep you from earning anything in safe money, you really have to take some measured risk."